mhered/mhered-test-pkg/README.md

 $ curl -sSL https://install.python-poetry.org/ | python3 -
  ```

-Create a local dedicated folder and initialize `poetry` inside
+Create a local folder for the project and initialize `poetry` inside

 ```bash
 $ cd ~